-What’s great about the Treehouse Techdegree programs
+Treehouse Techdegree pros: What’s great about the programs

 Surely, each program comes with a bunch of cool things that will keep things interesting for you and help you reach your goals faster.

 1: Real projects for your portfolio

 And when I say real-life, I mean these projects include challenges you will face in your daily work as a programmer or a software developer.

 If you have a great portfolio to present, you are more likely to get the job than someone with a college degree but no practical experience or projects to showcase.

 2: Feedback on your work

 Each project that you submit will be reviewed by other Techdegree students.

-Hence, you will be graded by your peers.
-They will give you valuable, constructive feedback on your work to help you improve even further.
+Your peers will give you valuable, constructive feedback on your work to help you improve even further.

 Quite simply because when you’re reviewing someone else’s project, you will learn three very useful skills: